-28. Patent Rights
+28. Patent Rights4

-Unless otherwise provided in the grant, if this grant is for experimental, developmental, or research work, the following clause (implementing the Bayh-Dole Act, [35 U.S.C. § 200 et seq.]) shall apply.
-The grantee shall include this clause in all subawards for experimental, developmental, or research activities.
+The following Patent Rights article (implementing the Bayh-Dole Act, [35 USC § 200 et seq.] shall apply to all awards for scientific or engineering research unless special provisions have been negotiated.
+The grantee shall include this article in all subawards for scientific or engineering research activities.